 When you consider adopting a dog or puppy, one of the first things you typically buy is a collar.
-This goes hand in hand with being a responsible dog owner.
-If the dog should accidentally get away, there is a way to identify them and contact the owner.
+If the dog should run away, there is a way to identify them and contact the owner.
 This is not typically considered when adopting a cat or kitten.
 So, should cats wear collars too?

 Collars Offer Reassurance

 When you put a collar on a cat and they adjust to wearing them, it offers a level of protection and safety.
 You will be able to put a name tag on the collar to display the name of your cat, your number in case they get lost, as well as medical conditions or guidelines.
 You can also attach a small bell which helps you know where they are in the house to prevent accidentally stepping on them or tripping over them.
 In the unfortunate event that your cat goes missing, whoever finds them will be able to identify them and return them home to you.

 Looking for cheap ID tags?

 Visit PetTags4Less for high-quality, affordable name tags for your cat.
 They have a wide variety to choose from.

 A lot of cat owners choose not to use collars as they fear their cat can accidentally be choked on one.
 The way cats play is vastly different from dogs and there is a risk the collar can be caught on something leaving the cat trapped or worse.
 In my experience, this has never happened when the collar was properly fitted.
 There are also options for break-away collars on the market now so if something should happen, the collar will snap off with a little force.
 There is a concern however should they escape or become lost.
 If the collar comes off outside, there is no way to identify them.